annah-vu/regression_project/README.md

 # Estimating Home Values from Zillow

 ### Table of Contents
-- Project Overview
+- 1.)
+Project Overview
-- Project Description
+- 2.)
+Project Description
-- Project Goals
+- 3.)
+Project Goals
-- Project Deliverables
+- 4.)
+Project Deliverables
 <br>
 <br>

- - Project Summary
+ - 5.)
+Project Summary
- - Hypothesis
+ - 6.)
+Hypothesis
- - Findings and Next Steps
+ - 7.)
+Findings and Next Steps
 <br>
 <br>

- - Planning
+ - 8a.)
+Planning
- - Data Acquisition
+ - 8b.)
+Data Acquisition
- - Data Preparation
+ - 8c.)
+Data Preparation
- - Data Exploration
+ - 8d.)
+Data Exploration
- - Modeling and Evaluation
+ - 8e.)
+Modeling and Evaluation
- - Delivery
+ - 8f.)
+Delivery/Deliverables
  <br>
  <br>

+ - 9.)
+Conclusion and Next Steps
- - Data Dictionary
+ - 10.)
+Data Dictionary
- - How to Recreate
+ - 11.)
+How to Recreate

- ## Project Overview
+ ## 1.)
+Project Overview
  In this project, I will be working with a Zillow dataset to create a model that will predict a property's value.
 Specifically for this scenario...
  This machine learning model will predict single-unit property values that are sold during the peak season of real-estate (May-Aug) of 2017.
  <br>
  <br>

+## 2.)
+Project Description
+  We are to build a regression model to predict a continuous variable (tax_value) using features that will help us better predict tax value.
+Since there are heaps of missing data, we'll have to find ways to combat it.
+We also want to know which counties these properties are located in and calculate tax rate.

- ## Goals
+ ## 3.)
+Goals
   - Deliver a Jupyter notebook going through the steps of the data science pipeline
   - Create a regression model that performs better than the baseline
   - Present to audience about my findings
  <br>
  <br>

-## Deliverables
+## 4.)
+Deliverables
  - Finalized Jupyter notebook complete with comments
  - A README.md with executive summary, contents, data dictionary, conclusion and next steps, and how to recreate this project.
  - Presentation slide deck
  <br>
  <br>

-## Project Summary
+## 5.)
+Project Summary
    I built a regression model to predict single unit property values in 3 California counties using a Zillow data frame.

-## Hypothesis
+## 6.)
+Hypothesis

 1.)
 The larger the square footage, the higher the property value